Madhuvan143/todolist-backend-.net-and-angular.js-frontend/README.md

 extract all the file in respected folder ....open the TodoApp.API in Visual Studio and open the TodoApp.UI in VS Code and for backend SQL Server is need ..
-I prefer to download Microsoft SQL Server 2022  and SQL Server Management Studio (SSMS)... and create connection with device name.. and after that open the TodoApp.API in Visual Studio... go to file appsettings.json .. here update the server name with your connection name which you used in SSMS to create connection
+I prefer to download Microsoft SQL Server 2022  and SQL Server Management Studio (SSMS)... and create connection with device name.. and after that open the TodoApp.API in Visual Studio... go to file appsettings.json .. here update the server name with your connection name which you used in SSMS to create connection and then
 Go to Tools>>NuGet Package Manager>>Package Manager Console..
 Type Update-Database.. then database will be connected to .net.. and then run the code in a browser after that open TodoApp.UI and create new terminal(powershell or cmd) if you installed angular.js you can type ... ng serve -o
 ..